 Applied Health Sciences - Kinesiology

-- Ritchie, Ian (2012, In Press) “The Use of Performance-Enhancing Drugs in the Olympic Games: A Critical History.”
+- Ritchie, Ian (2012) “The Use of Performance-Enhancing Drugs in the Olympic Games: A Critical History.”
 In Helen Lenskyj and Stephen Wagg (editors), The Palgrave Handbook of Olympic Studies.
 Hampshire and New York: Palgrave Macmillan, 410-29.

 - Ritchie, Ian (2011) “‘Before and After 1968: Reconsidering the Introduction of Drug Testing in the Olympic Games.”
 In Stephen Wagg (editor), Myths and Milestones in the History of Sport (UK: Palgrave Macmillan), 141-158.